Muskan-saraf/industry5-site/docs/blog/20250316-future-green-logistics.md

 title: "How Industry 5.0 is Revolutionizing Sustainable Supply Chains"
 date: "2025-03-16"
 tags: ["Huam Centric"]
+content: "Industry 5.0 is reshaping supply chain management by making it smarter, greener, and more sustainable.
+Unlike Industry 4.0, which focused on automation and efficiency, Industry 5.0 integrates human over"
 ---

 # How Industry 5.0 is Revolutionizing Sustainable Supply Chains